Skitzzy/deCanvas/README.md

 2: function to update 1 pixel (input uint, uint, update storage) [require unique person, not voted yet]

-3: function to generate NFT of final image (automatically upload to IPFS and generate new ERC721 with return token URI)
+3: function to generate final image (automatically upload to IPFS and generate new ERC721 with return token URI)

-4: function to auction final NFT
+4: function to mint and auction final NFT using Tatum API

 5: function to vote on where auction funds are sent